kuldeeparora/angular/Important Questions.markdown

 <dd>What is responsive design ?
 Difference between Adaptive & Responsive</dd>
 <dd>
 <strong>Ans</strong>
+It's about making websites work wherever the web is.
+Different devices with different sizes and different capabilities.
+Responsive design is about taking one code base and making it work for all of them.
+Part of that is media queries and different visuals.
+Part of that is different resources (e.g. different JavaScript to handle touch vs click or different images to accommodate the screen).

 Responsive Design : True responsive design is fluid, using CSS3 media queries to respond to any screen sizes.
 With the use of this CSS3 module, you can create a flexible grid where text can wrap and images can shrink to adjust along with your browser.
 With responsive design, the use of media queries also opens up a range of options that allow